 Binge-watching is a difficult habit to break.
 Make things easier on yourself by turning off the autoplay function in your streaming service settings.

 In between episodes, force yourself to take a break, even if it’s just to stand up and stretch out for a minute.
 This mental break may motivate you to go do something else, instead of sitting back down to watch another episode.

 Before you start watching, download the number of episodes you want to watch.
 Then, turn off the wifi on your streaming device.
 Auto-play or not, when your episodes end, you won’t have anything left to watch.

 To transition yourself from streaming to sleeping, turn off your streaming content at least 30 minutes before bed.

 If you used to make a habit of watching streaming content right up until you fell asleep, replace binge-watching with a bedtime routine.
 In those 30 minutes before bed, fill your time with relaxing activities such as aromatherapy, meditation, reading, or taking a warm bath.

-Pro tip: If you’ll be streaming content at night, make sure it’s of the less-stimulating variety.
-Opt for chill comedies over intense dramas, so your nervous system has less to recover from during that 30 minutes before bed. "
+If you’ll be streaming content at night, make sure it’s of the less-stimulating variety.
+Opt for light-hearted comedies over intense dramas, so your nervous system has less to recover from during that 30 minutes before bed.

 We surveyed 1,394 Americans using Amazon’s Mechanical Turk.
-Respondents ranged in age from 18 to 80, with an average age of 34.
-56% of respondents identified as female, and 43% identified as male.
+Respondents ranged in age from 18 to 80, with an average age of 34.56 percent of respondents identifying as female, and 43 percent identifying as male.

 While our data does align with similar findings from the CDC regarding sleep quantity, it’s important to note that all of the data was self-reported.
 As a result, it’s subject to the typical biases and limitations inherent with self-reported data, such as selective memory, inaccurate estimation, and over- or under-exaggeration.